tc39/eshost/README.md

 An array of supported host types.

-#### getRunner(path, type, arguments)
+#### createAgent(type: string, options = {}): Runner
 Gets an instance of a runner for a particular host type.
-Supported host types:

-* browser
-* node
-* d8
-* jsshell
-* ch

-Creating a runner may start the host (eg. for the browser, creating the host executes the browser process).
+See the table above for supported host types.

+##### Options

+* **hostPath**: Path to host to execute.
+For console hosts, this argument is required.
+For the specific browser runners, hostPath is optional and if omitted, the location for that browser will be detected automatically.
-You can pass command line arguments to the host process using the arguments option.
-It is an array of strings as you might pass to Node's spawn API.
+* **hostArguments**:  Command line arguments used when invoking your host.
+Not supported for browser hosts. **hostArguments** is an array of strings as you might pass to Node's spawn API.

-### Runner API
+### Agent API
+Runner

-#### exec(code)
+#### initialize(): Promise<void>
+Initializes the host and returns a promise that is resolved once the host is initialized.
+Command line hosts have no initialization as a new process is started for each execution.

+This is called for you if you use the createAgent factory.

+#### evalScript(code, options = {}): Promise<Result>
-Executes `code` in the host.
-Returns a result object.
+Executes `code` in the host using the _Script_ goal symbol.
+Returns a promise for a result object.

+By default, a script will run in Eshost until the realm is destroyed.
+For most command-line hosts, this is done automatically when the script execution queues are empty.
+However, browsers will remain open waiting for more code to become available.
+Therefore, eshost will automatically append `$.destroy()` to the end of your scripts.
+This behavior is not correct if you are attempting to execute asynchronous code.
+In such cases, add `async: true` to the options.

+Options:

+* async: True if the test is expected to call `$.destroy()` on the root realm when it's finished.
+When false, $.destroy() is added for you.

 ##### Result Object
 An object with the following keys: